|Course coordinator(s)||dr. DZ Machado de Sousa|

 - three interim group reports on tutorial assignments (15%);

-- three interim group reports on practical experiments and observations of practical performance (25%).
+- three interim group reports on practical experiments and observations of practical performance and poster presentation (25%).

 The written test needs a minimum mark of 5.5 to pass.